xris1658/yadaw/doc/BUILD.md

   ```
 - Download Windows SDK.
 MSYS2 is shipped with headers and libraries of Win32
   SDK, and the `cppwinrt` package contains headers of C++/WinRT SDK.
 However,
-  source of YADAW uses contents in WinRT SDK as well, so you need to download
+  source of YADAW uses contents in WinRT SDK (not to be confused with the
-  Windows SDK manually as well as the previously installed `cppwinrt` package,
+  C++/WinRT SDK) as well, so you still need to download Windows SDK manually,
   and install Windows SDK for UWP C++ Apps.
-(Only one header file with
+(Actually only one header file with
-  definition of an interface is used but it's proprietary code after all, so I
+  definition of an interface is used, but it's proprietary code after all, so I
-- should not redistribute it without premission).
+  should not redistribute it without premission).
 - Download source of VST3 SDK and CLAP, and remember the paths to them;
 - Download source of [sqlite_modern_cpp](https://github.com/aminroosta/sqlite_modern_cpp),
   and remember the path to it: